OpenGamma/OG-Platform/docs/engine/Caching.rst

 Use the ``@Cacheable`` annotation to request caching
 ----------------------------------------------------
 If the function writer thinks the return value of a method should be cached then the method should be annotated with ``@Cacheable``.
+The annotation can be on the interface or the implementation.
 If the engine encounters a call to an annotated method and there is a cached value available it will skip the call and immediately return the value.

 Memoization
 -----------